Location Managers

 Do you handle permits and permissions?

-Yes, our location managers coordinate all filming permits across New Zealand regions.
+Here is what that looks like on the ground.
+Yes, our location managers set up all filming permits across New Zealand regions.
 We work with Screen Auckland, Film Wellington, DOC for conservation land, and local councils.
-Iwi consultation for culturally significant areas is also facilitated.
+Iwi consultation for culturally major areas is also facilitated.

 What about heritage sites and protected locations?

+Here is how the picture comes together.
 We specialize in managing complex locations including Tongariro (with Māori cultural protocols), DOC conservation areas, and pristine wilderness environments.
-Our managers coordinate with Heritage New Zealand Pouhere Taonga and facilitate iwi consultation for culturally significant sites.
+Our managers set up with Heritage New Zealand Pouhere Taonga and help iwi consultation for culturally major sites.

 How do you handle neighbor and community relations?